-We recommend that forest reports include photographs or video footage showing the satellite coordinates of the claimed detection location.
+We recommend that forest reports include photographs or video footage showing the satellite coordinates of the reported detection location.

-A date and time stamp can be used to link a photograph of the GPS device to a date and time stamped photograph or video footage showing the presence of a threatened species.
+A date/time stamp can be used to link a photograph of the GPS device to a date/time stamped photograph or video footage of a threatened species.

-Where remote cameras or videos are used to detect threatened species, the survey team should try to capture an image of a GPS device showing the satellite coordinates of the location, or position the equipment so that they capture a readily identifiable natural feature at the location (e.g. distinguishable rock or tree).
+Where remote cameras (images or video footage) are used to detect threatened species, the survey team should try to capture an image of a GPS device showing the satellite coordinates of the location, or position the equipment so that they capture a readily identifiable natural feature at the location (e.g. distinguishable rock or tree).

 Timber Harvesting Safety Zones